 Archeologists believe meat consumption led to the invention of better tools and hunting weapons.
 The earliest records of humans in Europe showed humans hunted large animals like mammoths and some extinct elephant species.
 To do so, they developed more advanced tools, like bows and arrows, to make more accurate shots.

 The most recent ice age was about 20,000 years ago.
 During these times, evidence showed humans herding reindeer with dogs.
 The domestication of animals for their meat became more prominent.
-They reared animals like pigs, horses, cattle, goats, sheep, and llamas according to the ecosystem of various regions around the world15.
+They reared animals like pigs, horses, cattle, goats, sheep, and llamas according to the ecosystems of various regions worldwide.

 The South American highlands allowed the domestication of llama and alpaca, and central Asia domesticated yak.
 Horses, donkeys, sheep, cattle, camels, and goats, initially domesticated in North Africa and central Asia, became widespread.